zzyyfff/tic-tac-toe-client/README.md

 ## Planning and Development

-This project is born of the Software Engineering Immersive course at General Assembly Boston and is my first foray into web development.
+This project is born out of the Software Engineering Immersive course at General Assembly Boston (formerly the WDI, Web Development Immersive) and is my first foray into web development.

 #### My Process